-For economies where differences in q do not result in threshold effects, financial development occurs.
-But investment size has an impact on the initial or historical financial structure.
+Investment size has an impact on initial or historical financial structure.
 With a higher q, fewer individuals are able to obtain loans either from markets or from banks.
-At the same time, the shortfall $a^i - q$ that has to be raised through external finance is higher for those who do invest.
+At the same time, the shortfall $q - a^i$ that has to be raised through external finance is higher for those who do invest.
 The Holmstrom-Tirole incentive structure has a straightforward implication: due to limited liability, a borrower's incentive to be diligent is weaker the less her personal stake in the project, that is, the more she needs to borrow.
 The only way to attenuate this is through increased monitoring.

 Larger scale investments would hence push an economy towards bank finance.
 But whether or not this happens depends also on the wealth distribution.
-A higher q raises the importance of bank-finance under two conditions: when the initial wealth distribution among capitalists is more equitable, that is when f{30}/f{20} is low; and when banks are particularly effective at resolving incentive problems ($\delta_1 \ll \delta_2$ in (12)) so that the measure of individuals above \underline{a} is sizeable.27
+A higher q raises the importance of bank-finance under two conditions: when the initial wealth distribution among capitalists is more equitable, that is when $f{30}/f{20}$ is low; and when banks are particularly effective at resolving incentive problems ( $\delta_1 \ll \delta_2$ in (12)) so that the measure of individuals above a is sizeable.